hashicorp/hcp-terraform-operator/docs/api-reference.md

-AgentPoolSpec defines the desired state of AgentPool.
+AgentPoolSpec defines the desired stak get ste of AgentPool.

 _Appears in:_
 - [AgentPool](#agentpool)